M17-Project/CARI/docs/commands.md

 **Table 9** - Capabilities (device)

 ### Subdevice's capabilities
+Most capabilities are explicit - if its ID appears in the list - it is supported:

 | Capability ID | Meaning                                      |
 |---------------|----------------------------------------------|
 | 0x00          | I/Q modulation available                     |